Recognise – Respect – Respond – Review

-The Learning Support Co-ordinator and her team is available to work with students at all levels of the College and in any area of the curriculum.
+The Learning Support team is available to work with students at all levels of the College and in any area of the curriculum.
 Through initial testing, groups of students are identified early in the year.
-These students will receive help from either a Teacher Aide or the Learning Support Co-ordinator.
+These students will receive help from either a Learning Support teacher or a teacher aide.
 This help may be one-to-one, in a small group or within the regular classroom.
-To discuss learning support for your daughter, contact Ann Smith.
+To discuss learning support for your daughter, contact Lorraine Evening.

-The TRUMP programme teaches students the ‘how’ of becoming successful learners.
+The PATHWAYS programme teaches students the ‘how’ of becoming successful learners.
 These skills contribute to, and underpin, success in Level 1 NCEA.
 Choice is a vital component of the course.
-Students will have the opportunity to obtain Certificates for chosen modules and gain some NCEA Level 1 and 2 unit standard credits.
+Students will have the opportunity to obtain credits for chosen modules and gain some NCEA Level 1 and 2 unit standard credits.

 Supported study is targeted towards those students who, for a variety of reasons, might require some teacher assistance during a supervised study time.
 They will have access to a quiet space, a teacher and laptops.
 During the year they will also be given academic guidance relating to the Careers Pathways Vocational Framework and this option line will be customised to focus on each student’s needs and interests.

 Appropriate STAR courses (worth NCEA credits) will be personalised to meet individual interests and/or needs.
 Eligibility for the Youth Guarantee scheme will also be assessed during Year 12.

 Special Assessment Conditions (SAC) – use them or lose them